Aboriginal and Torres Strait Islander people are warned that this website may contain images and voices of deceased persons.

 Notes: Published in the Western Mail, 27 February 1904, page 26.
 Digital copy taken from microfilm at the State Library of WA in 2018.

 Summary: Inside the Hall at the 1904 Jandakot Agricultural Show were the displays of fruit and vegetables produced by the market gardeners of the district.
 Grapes are in the foreground on a central trestle table, with two other tables lining each wall of the hall.
 At the far end, on a small stage, are the displays of flowers.
 The hall has large wooden beams supporting a tin roof, and oil lamps hang from the ceiling.
+[LH.1222]

-Subject: Cockburn Region (W.A.) -- JandakotMarket gardens -- Cockburn region (W.A.)
+Subject: Cockburn Region (W.A.) -- JandakotMarket gardens -- Cockburn Region (W.A.)

-Interior of the Jandakot Agricultural Hall with produce exhibits, 1904 [picture]
+Interior of the Jandakot Agricultural Hall with produce exhibits, 1904

 Click thumbnail to view full image